| || || |

 If you want to use different bias setting or want class AB operation, you need to change some resistor values.

-Start by changing the bias resistor RB1 to say 100ohm.
-Increase value step by step until satisfied.
-Do not go much higher than 500ohm.
-After that start increasing the value of RB3.
-For an adjustable bias you can have a 500ohm trimpot in place of the RB1 with the 100ohm resistor in serial.
+Start by changing the bias resistor RB1 to say 560ohm.
+Decrease value step by step until satisfied.
+Do not go much lower than 330ohm.
+For an adjustable bias you can have a 500ohm trimpot in place of the RB1 with a 220ohm resistor in serial.

 You can also experiment how changing the value of bias capacitor CB affects the sound quality.
 You might for example have an other capacitor paralleled with it, even a several microfarads capacitor could be tested here!